tyanyuy3125/snch-lbvh/README.md

 These queries fully cover all the geometric query functionality required by the Walk-on-Stars estimator.

-This library is used in the high-performance *wavefront*-style PDE solver in the original research *Path Guiding for Monte Carlo PDE Solvers* (https://arxiv.org/abs/2410.18944).

 ## Getting started

 This is a header-only library.
 The fcpw submodule is only used for benchmarking.
 If you only want to use the functions of this library, just clone it (no recursive required) and add the include folder to your project.